 Sinusitis (inflammation of sinus cavities in the nose) is common in children with CF.

-The lining of the nose also can become inflamed in CF patients, causing small non-cancerous growths called nasal polyps.
-These may form in the sinuses, but can extend to the nostrils and the throat, causing breathing difficulties.
-Medication can shrink nasal polyps, and in some instances, doctors may need to remove them surgically.
+The lining of the nose can also become inflamed in CF patients, causing small non-cancerous growths called nasal polyps.
+These may form in the sinuses and the nostrils, causing breathing difficulties.
+Medication can be used to treat nasal polyps, and in some instances, doctors may need to remove them surgically.